baylahnm/nbcon-v1/docs/1-README.md

-# 📚 1-NBCON Pro Documentation
+# 📚 1-nbocn Documentation

-Welcome to the nbcon Pro project documentation!
+Welcome to the nbocn project documentation!
 This document provides an overview of the current project structure and organization.

 ## 🎯 **Project Overview**

-NBCON Pro is a comprehensive engineering services platform that connects clients with qualified engineers across Saudi Arabia.
+nbocn is a comprehensive engineering services platform that connects clients with qualified engineers across Saudi Arabia.
 The platform supports four main user roles:

 - **Engineers** - Individual professionals offering engineering services
 - **Clients** - Companies and individuals seeking engineering services